balderdashy/sails-docs/reference/Assets.md

 };
 ```

 * Remove jst task config file.
-We are no longer using it anymore so we can get rid of it `tasks/config/jst.js`.
+We are no longer using it so we can get rid of `tasks/config/jst.js`.
 Simply delete it from your project.

 > Ideally you should delete it from your project and your project's node dependencies.
 This can be done by running this command in your terminal.
 ```bash